elap733/NBA-Injuries-Analysis/README.md

 ### Data Sources
 1. Injury Data
 NBA injury data was scraped from the website [_Prosport Transactions_ ](http://prosportstransactions.com/).
 This site maintains an open-source archive of sports transactions, including "the most complete database of pro basketball transactions available".
 For the purposes of this analysis two transactions types were particularily useful:
    * **Movement to/from injured/inactive list (IL)**
-  * **Missed games due to injury/personal reasons**
-  An "transaction" event in this database looks like the following:
+   * **Missed games due to injury/personal reasons** An "transaction" event in this database looks like the following:

 2. NBA Schedule Data
 Team schedules(2010-2019) were scraped from the website [ Basketball Reference ] (http://basketballreference.com/) in order to:
    * Determine how many games a player missed due to injury
    * When an injury occured (season type (regular, post, or offseason) and game number)
 3. NBA Player Statistics/Bio Data
 Player statistics (games played, minutes played) and bio (age, position) was also scraped from the website [ Basketball Reference ] (http://basketballreference.com/).

-1. Scrape Data

-2. Clean Data
-3. Process Data
-4. Visualize Data

-### Data Challenges

-Analysis of historical NBA injury data is hindered by the lack of a NBA does not maintain a database of injury history.
-In
+### What Makes This NBA Injury Analysis Unique

+While this project does not claim to be the first use of [_Prosport Transactions_ ](http://prosportstransactions.com/) NBA transaction data for the purposes of analyzing injury trends; it is unique in that it ties both NBA schedule data and player stats/bio to these transactions.
+The merging of transactions and schedule data allows one to determine the number of games missed due to injury, rather than simply looking at the number of "transactions" occured.
+Not all injuries are created equal - the missed games for a sore hamstring is not the same as a torn achilles.
+The merging of transactions with player stats/bio data allows to one look at injury trends as they relate to player age and usage.

 ### Approach